statwangz/MCube-tutorial/docs/source/index.rst

 **MMM**, standing for the **Mixture of Mixed Models**, is a unified framework for statistical identification of cell-type-specific spatially variable genes in spatial transcriptomic (ST) studies.

-In this tutorial website, we provide guidelines for using ``MCube`` along with real data analysis examples.
+On this tutorial website, we provide guidelines for using ``MCube`` along with real data analysis examples.
 The source code for building the website can be found at https://github.com/statwangz/MCube-tutorial.

 Contents